crh/backbone-on-grails/README.md

 ----------

   1. `grails -Dserver.port=4000 run-app`
-  2. open `http://localhost:4000/` in a modern web browser
+  2. open `http://localhost:4000/` with a web browser

 how to deploy
 ------------